hwwilliams/Title-Tagging/README.md

 period before the file extension.
 Whatever is between the last instance of ' - ' and the period will be the episode name, minus any leading or trailing white spaces.

-I use this to populate the metadata fields inside [Plex](https://www.plex.tv/) when using a personal media show library, having the embedded title tags set allows [Plex](https://www.plex.tv/) to pull that data instead of having to manually rename each file's episode name from within [Plex](https://www.plex.tv/).
+I use this to populate the metadata fields inside [Plex](https://www.plex.tv/) when using a [personal media library with embedded metadata](https://support.plex.tv/articles/200265256-naming-home-series-media/).
+Having the title tags set allows [Plex](https://www.plex.tv/) to pull that data instead of having to manually rename each file's episode name from within [Plex](https://www.plex.tv/).

 ---